Gravitational emissions and light curves of quasi-periodic orbits in Schwarzschild spacetime embedded in a Dehnen-type dark matter halo: Effective potential for timelike particles

 In general relativity, particle orbits are typically classified into circular and precessing orbits.
 Determining the existence and stability of these orbits requires an analysis of the effective potential.
 For timelike particles, the effective potential $V_{\textrm{eff}}(r)$ is conventionally defined via the energy conservation relation:

 By substituting the metric function \eqref{eq:f} into the Lagrangian \eqref{eq:Lagrangian}, we obtain:

 The effective potential is governed by the radial coordinate $r$, the specific angular momentum $L$, and the dark matter halo parameters $r_{\textrm{s}}$ and $\rho_{\textrm{s}}$, as illustrated in Fig. 1.
 Across most of the parameter space, $V_{\textrm{eff}}(r)$ initially increases with $r$, reaches a local maximum, decreases to a local minimum, and finally approaches unity as $r \rightarrow +\infty$, consistent with the asymptotically flat nature of the spacetime.
 The maximum and minimum correspond to unstable and stable circular orbits, respectively, while the region within the potential well supports precessing orbits.
-Potential curves that lack both a peak and a trough, such as the blue curve in Fig. 1(a), indicate the absence of bound orbits; in such cases, particles will inevitably be captured by the black hole.
+Potential curves that lack both a peak and a trough, such as the red curve in Fig. 1(a), indicate the absence of bound orbits; in such cases, particles will inevitably be captured by the black hole.

 We find that increasing the specific angular momentum $L$ significantly expands the potential well, which suggests a broader range for precessing orbits.
 Simultaneously, the potential minimum shifts toward larger radii, implying an increase in the radius of stable circular orbits.
 In contrast, the influence of dark matter halo parameters is markedly different.
 As shown in Figs. 1(b) and 1(c), increasing either $r_{\textrm{s}}$ or $\rho_{\textrm{s}}$ gradually diminishes the regions available for bound particles; specifically, the potential curves shift downward and the well shrinks until it eventually vanishes.
-Furthermore, we observe that for a fixed angular momentum, higher dark matter halo parameters cause the radii of circular orbits to shift inward, indicating an overall enhancement of the gravitational attraction within the spacetime.
+Furthermore, we observe that for a fixed angular momentum, higher dark matter halo parameters cause the radii of circular orbits to shift inward.
+The change in the effective potential morphology is fundamentally due to the fact that larger dark matter halo parameters amplify the central gravitational field.
+This amplification forces the stable orbital range of timelike particles to shrink, thereby increasing their tendency to fall into the black hole.

 The radii of stable circular orbits, which correspond to the minima of the effective potential, are determined by the conditions:

 For any given parameter set $(r_{\textrm{s}},\rho_{\textrm{s}})$, there exists a stable circular orbit with the minimum possible radius, known as the innermost stable circular orbit (ISCO).
 The ISCO parameters must satisfy the simultaneous conditions: